yProv4ML

 log_as_artifactboolOptional.
 Whether to log the model as an artifact

 It sets the model for the current experiment.
 It can be called anywhere before the end of the experiment.
 The same call also logs some model information, such as the number of parameters and the model architecture memory footprint.
 The saving of these information can be toggled with the log_model_info = False parameter.
 The model can be saved as an artifact by setting the log_as_artifact = True parameter, which will save its parameters in the artifacts directory and reference the file in the PROV-JSON file.
+The model layers details can be logged in an external .json file, which will be linked to the provenance file as an artefact.
+The parameters saved for each layer depend on the type of the latter, but generally include input and output size, as well as dtype.

 prov4ml.save_model_version(